Home Compare APD vs ATO

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-The overall score gap is 20 points in favour of Atmos Energy Corporation.
+The lead is spread across stability and growth, rather than sitting in one isolated gap.
+Atmos Energy Corporation leads by 23 points on the overall comparison score.

 Trajectory Similarity